-Turkey rejects claim it snubbed von der Leyen, blames EU
+Turkey rejects claims of sexist snub towards von der Leyen

 The Turkish minister added that he felt obliged to lay the blame on the EU publicly following accusations against Turkey from even “the highest levels of the EU.”

-“She decided to proceed nevertheless, prioritizing substance over protocol, but nevertheless let me stress that the president expects the institution that she represents to be treated with the required protocol,” Mamer said, adding that von der Leyen had asked her team to make contacts ensure that the incident is not repeated in the future.
+Facing a barrage of questions related to the incident for the second straight day, Mamer did not comment Thursday on the Turkish authorities’ version of the incident, and tried to play it down.

-Mamer also said Von der Leyen’s protocol team did not travel to Turkey with her due to the coronavirus pandemic.
+“If you look at the president’s statements, what she put on her Twitter account, etc.., you will see that there is no mention of this event,” Mamer said.
+“Let’s not exaggerate the importance that we gave to this event.
+We will make sure things are clarified so future missions go ahead according to a common perception of protocol measures.”

-Michel said late Wednesday that the embarrassment was the result of the “strict interpretation” by Turkish services of protocol rules, and he regretted “the differentiated, even diminished, treatment of the president of the European Commission.”
+Michel took a long time to react, saying on Wednesday evening that the embarrassment was the result of the “strict interpretation” by Turkish services of protocol rules.

-He said photographs of the meeting gave the impression that he was “indifferent” to the situation.
+He regretted “the differentiated, even diminished, treatment of the president of the European Commission” and said photographs of the meeting gave the impression that he was “indifferent” to the situation.
 “Nothing could be further from the truth, or from my deeply held feelings – or indeed from the principles of respect which I hold so dear,” he said.

 “At the time, while realizing the regrettable nature of the situation, we decided not to make matters worse by creating a scene,” he said.